In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 Pruitt and the EPA did not respond to several requests for comment over nearly two months, including a four-page list of questions from NPR.

-Environmentalists in Oklahoma say Pruitt's current push for deregulation is a clear continuation of a pattern established when he was the state's Attorney General.
+Environmentalists in Oklahoma say Pruitt's current push for deregulation is a clear continuation of a pattern established when he was the state's attorney general.
 And they say a prime example of that pattern was a big fight over cleaning up the Illinois River.

 Eastern Oklahoma, where water is like oil